alxdelgado/graphql-react-app/README.md

 8. :arrow_right: Reach router is used to create routes for home and individual pages.

-9. :arrow_right: The `graphql-tag` ( graphQl query parsing utility ) is installed and `gpl` is imported from it.
-The `gpl` parses GraphQL query strings into the standard GraphQL AST.
+9. :arrow_right: The `graphql-tag` ( graphQl query parsing utility ) is installed and `gql` is imported from it.
+The `gql` parses GraphQL query strings into the standard GraphQL AST.

 10. :arrow_right: Use `gpl` to query the data in front react app, from the schema we have create in our node application in backend.